 If you have a disability or you experience mobility difficulties, you may require special assistance at the airport.
 This page provides you with all the information you need so that you know what to do before you come to the airport and what to expect while you are here.

 You can also download our advice and tips for travelling through the airport.

 Booking Special Assistance

-If you require special assistance while at the airport please inform your airline at least 48 hours before you fly.
+If you require special assistance while at the airport please inform your airline, tour operator or travel agent at least 48 hours before you fly.
 It is best to give as much notice as possible both for your outbound and return journeys so we can make the necessary arrangements to give you the assistance you require.